Being a real estate professional and business owner is not easy. There are many complicated laws and regulations associated with owning a business.

 You need to do some research to find a state that has a start-up cost and annual fees that are within your budget.

 Separating your business accounts from your personal accounts is necessary for you to take advantage of the benefits of having a real estate LLC.
 You need to separate your business banking from your personal banking and separate your business expenses from your personal expenses.

 Doing these things will help to protect you if you are sued.
 Separating your business from your personal life demonstrates your business is a separate entity and strengthens the protection from personal liability.

-Drawback #3: Financing a Property as an LLC
+Disadvantage #3: Financing a Property as an LLC

 Financing a rental property through an LLC with a bank or some other financial institution for the first time can be difficult and costly.
 Financial institutions like to have a track record with any business looking to finance real estate.